Long Nose Legacy Book Review

 My only quibble with Long Nose Legacy, A Dog's Story of Royalty and Loyalty is a section that talks about a veterinarian that says, "Doc only cared about the well-being of needy animals.
 Money was secondary, and he was generous with his time and services..."

-My concern is with perpetuating this idea that veterinarians sacrifice their own physical, mental, and emotional wellness along with their financial viability is part of the culture that results in an outrageously high suicide rate within the profession.
+My concern is with perpetuating this idea that veterinarians sacrifice their own physical, mental, and emotional wellness along with their financial viability.
+Those ideas create a culture that results in an outrageously high suicide rate within the profession.

-One review of data from 1979-2015 found that "male veterinarians were 2.1 times as likely and female veterinarians were 3.5 times as likely to die from suicide as were members of the U.S. general population," and it has only gotten worse during the pandemic, with the American Veterinary Medical Association reporting, "Burnout, compassion fatigue, and suicidal ideation are as much, if not more so, issues for practitioners during the pandemic."
+One review of data from 1979-2015 found that "male veterinarians were 2.1 times as likely and female veterinarians were 3.5 times as likely to die from suicide as were members of the U.S. general population."
+It has only gotten worse during the pandemic, with the American Veterinary Medical Association reporting, "Burnout, compassion fatigue, and suicidal ideation are as much, if not more so, issues for practitioners during the pandemic."

 Veterinarians and their teams often get bullied and berated over money issues with pet care.
 Veterinary medicine remains a very expensive business to run with high overhead and small profit margins, compared to other professions.